 2. Using recent selling prices as a guide to rental values.

-a) The required mass of data on current rental values is, for an outsider, almost impossible to find (you can look up current asking prices on Rightmove or Zoopla one postcode at a time) and there is not the same official 'history' as there is for selling prices, but there is a clear enough link between the two.
+a) The Valuation Office Agency hold fairly detailed data on private rent levels, but they only publish the median figure for 1, 2 and 3 bed homes for each local authority area.
+You can look up current asking prices for smaller areas on Rightmove or Zoopla one postcode at a time.
+There is not the same official 'history' as there is for selling prices, but there is a clear enough link between the two.

 For example, the average selling price for the period 2012 of a three-bed semi-detached in the four areas above are as follows: